Come visit the Holy Land and

 About trip organizer Eric Johnson

-Eric Johnson has taken more than 350 people, including more than two dozen pastors, to Israel since 2009!
+Eric Johnson taken 500 people, including more than two dozen pastors, to Israel and other biblical lands since 2009!
+This will be his 15th organized trip since 2009.
 Those who have come with him have had the chance to learn how the Bible speaks about real people and real places while describing historical events.
 Eric believes that everyone should come to the Holy Land and experience this incredible place for themselves in order to make the Bible come alive.
 Reading God’s Word will never be the same!

-Eric is married to Terri (30 years) and has three daughters.
-After teaching Bible classes in Southern California for 17 years (as well as more than a decade teaching English as an adjunct professor at Grossmont Community College), he and his wife moved to Utah in order to become a full-time Christian missionary to the Mormon people.
+Eric is married to Terri (33 years) and has three daughters.
+After teaching Bible classes in Southern California for 17 years (as well as more than a decade teaching English as an adjunct professor at Grossmont Community College), he and his wife moved to Utah in order to become a full-time Evangelical Christian missionary to the Mormon people.
 He received his Master’s of Divinity degree in 1991 and has written several books, including Answering Mormons Questions (with Bill McKeever, Kregel, 2013), Mormonism 101 (with Bill McKeever, Baker Books, 2015), Mormonism 101 for Teens (MRM, 2016) and Sharing the Good News with Mormons (Harvest House, 2018, co-edited with Sean McDowell).
-He is a regular contributor to the Christian Research Journal and was a contributor for the Apologetics Study Bible for Students (Holman, 2010).
+His new book Introducing Christianity to Mormons was just published by Harvest House Publishers in September 2022.

 Previous trips to Israel organized by Eric Johnson

-1990 (passenger on a tour led by Dr. Ronald Youngblood, my professor at Bethel Seminary San Diego and a translator of the 1978 New International Version — see photo at right)
+1990 (passenger on a tour led by Dr. Ronald Youngblood, my professor at Bethel Seminary San Diego and a translator of the 1978 New International Version)

 2011 38 students, teachers, parents, staff from three different Christian high schools in March